NewJerseyStyle/Project-PM-Predict/README.md

 ## Goal
 Predict if johnson boris have to leave and who will become the new Prime Minister.

+> ⚠️ Crawling data from Internet takes forever 👼 (~3 days) Patch it or just wait...

 ## Run forrest run
 ```bash
 git clone https://github.com/NewJerseyStyle/Project-PM-Predict.git